 One Hundred Years – Seven Leaders

-Only seven people have held the position of Chief Electoral Officer in the last 100 years.
+Only seven people held the position of Chief Electoral Officer from 1920 to 2020.
 When the office was first created, the Chief Electoral Officer was named for life in the same way Supreme Court judges were at the time.
 Now, Parliament appoints the Chief Electoral Officer for a fixed 10-year term.

 Here's a look at some of the ways past Chief Electoral Officers contributed to Canadian democracy while they held the position.
 You can learn more about each one by clicking on their name.